Burmese–Siamese War (1775–1776): Sino–Burmese War

+Resumption of Burmese–Siamese conflicts

 Despite the Fall of Ayutthaya and the total destruction of the Siamese Kingdom in 1767, the Siamese had recovered and consolidated under the leadership of Phraya Tak or King Taksin.
 After peace was officially concluded between Konbaung Burma and Qing China, the Burmese king was eager to subjugate the newly rising rival Siamese power.
-Hsinbyushin ordered Nemyo Thihapate to gather troops at Lanna Chiangmai and appointed Mingyi Kamani Sanda as the new governor of Martaban to organize forces to invade Siam in 1772.
+Hsinbyushin ordered Nemyo Thihapate to gather troops at Lanna Chiang Mai and appointed Mingyi Kamani Sanda as the new governor of Martaban to organize forces to invade Siam in 1772.
 Hsinbyushin intended to inflict the pincer attack on Siam both from the north and from the west, in similar manner to the Burmese invasion of 1765–67.

 At this time, the Burmese military command had broken down.
 Dissension was rampant.
 Field commanders increasingly acted like warlords and behaved with arrogance towards the people, and began to ignore even the king's orders which created rebellions by their otherwise loyal leaders.
 In 1774, Mingyi Kamani Sanda the governor of Martaban ordered the Mon regiment under the command of Mon leaders including Binnya Sein (a nephew of Binnya Dala, the former king of Hanthawaddy Kingdom), to lead the vanguard army to invade Siam through the Three Pagodas Pass.
 Once the Mon leaders had left Martaban, however, Mingyi Kamani Sanda forcibly extorted money and wealth from the Mon families and inhabitants of Martaban to fund the campaigns.
 News reached Binnya Sein and other Mon leaders about the Burmese mistreatments in their absences.
 The Mon leaders were then enraged that, despite their contributions to the Burmese cause, their fellows and families behind were unjustly abused.
 Binnya Sein and other Mon leaders mutinied and marched back to seize Martaban.
 Mingyi Kamani Sanda fled and took refuge at Yangon.
 The Mon forces continued marching and managed to temporarily take control of Yangon but were eventually repelled by the Burmese rescue armies.
 Defeated, Binnya Sein took safety shelter in Siam.
 Great number of Mon people from Martaban also went on the mass exodus into Siam through the Mae Lamao Pass and the Three Pagodas Pass to escape the punishing hands of their Burmese overseers.
 In 1774, King Hsinbyushin assigned Wungyi Maha Thiha Thura, the renown general from the Sino-Burmese War, called Athi Wungyi (อะแซหวุ่นกี้) in Thai sources, to lead the Burmese troops of 35,000 men to Martaban to capture the Mons and to invade Siam.